 After production of the Electronic Identity Card, it is in a non-activated state.
-The LRA activates the Electronic Identity Card in the presence of the foreigner.
-Both the foreigner and the RA require the activation data for the card, which has to be supplied by the Card Manufacturer in a secure manner.
-The card can only be activated when using the combined activation data from the RA and the foreigner.
+The LRA activates the Electronic Identity Card in the presence of the citizen.
+Both the citizen and the RA require the activation data for the card, which has to be supplied by the Card Manufacturer in a secure manner.
+The card can only be activated when using the combined activation data from the RA and the citizen.